Using the crystract Package for Crystallographic Analysis

 This calculation should always be performed on a table of identified bonds to ensure the result is physically meaningful.

-Formula Context: Weighted Average Network Distance
+Formula: Weighted Average Network Distance

 To obtain a single, representative bond length for an atomic network, the function calculates a true weighted average over all individual bonds in the unit cell.
 This is equivalent to calculating the total sum of all bond lengths within the network and dividing by the total number of bonds.
 This method correctly accounts for site multiplicity, site occupancy, and varying coordination numbers.